mozilla/notes/README.md

 | `npm install`   | Installs required Node.js dependencies.
 | `npm run build` | Builds the application as a Web Extension.
 | `npm start`     | Launches Firefox with the Web Extension.

+NOTE: if you are running on Windows, and experience a build error use `$ npm build`

+Step 3:Load about:debugging#addons in the Firefox address bar.

+Step 4:Select a Firefox .xpi file or Manifest file under the src folder and click open afterwards

 ## Localization